nathansobo/monarch/README.md

 JavaScript.

-## Defining Models
+## Defining Model Classes

-Monarch associates model constructors with tables in an in-memory relational database, in the same way ActiveRecord associates a Ruby class with a table on a database server.
+Monarch associates model constructors with tables in an in-memory relational database.
+On the surface, the API resembles ActiveRecord.

-### In CoffeeScript

-To define a record class in CoffeeScript, create a subclass of `Monarch.Record`, then call the `@extended` class method with a reference to the current class and define the table's schema by passing a hash to the `@columns` class method.
+To define a record class in CoffeeScript, create a subclass of `Monarch.Record`.

 ```coffeescript
 class Blog extends Monarch.Record